lb N per 1,000 sq ft

 This is why price-per-bag can be misleading.
 A high-analysis fertilizer may cost more up front, but if it takes much less product to hit the nutrient goal, the real cost per application may be lower.
 The opposite can also be true if a lower-analysis fertilizer happens to match your needs better and avoids supplying nutrients you do not need.
 Gardeners often focus on the bag that looks cheapest on the shelf, yet what really matters is the cost of delivered nutrients over the actual area being fed.
 Once a calculator shows the total weight required, you can compare products more intelligently and shop with a much clearer sense of value.

-These examples also highlight the most common fertilizer mistakes.
+These examples also show the most common fertilizer mistakes.
 The first is area estimation.
 A mismeasured lawn or bed pushes every later result in the wrong direction.
 The second is confusing nutrient rate with product weight.
-A recommendation of “1 pound of nitrogen” is not the same as “1 pound of fertilizer.”
+A recommendation of "1 pound of nitrogen" is not the same as "1 pound of fertilizer."
 The third is forgetting that fertilizer grades carry side nutrients with them.
 A balanced fertilizer may be convenient, but if repeated applications are made to a soil that already tests high in phosphorus, the middle number on the bag can quietly become a long-term management problem.
 Finally, people often apply the full seasonal total in one pass when a split schedule would be safer and more efficient.

 The most common mistake is confusing fertilizer weight with nutrient weight.
 A bag may weigh fifty pounds, but only a fraction of that is nitrogen.
 Another common mistake is spreading based on guesswork rather than area.
 Small differences in measured lawn size or bed size can produce large differences in the amount of fertilizer needed.